rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## Keymap

 This keymap extends [my userspace](../../../../../users/rafaelromao/readme.md) definitions.
-You can find a detailed explanation of this keymap layout [there](../../../../../users/rafaelromao/readme.md).
+You can find a detailed explanation for this keymap layout [there](../../../../../users/rafaelromao/readme.md).

 ## Resources